Trauma Dumping vs Venting: How to Share Without Overwhelming Others

 How to Set Boundaries If You’re on the Receiving End

 If someone frequently trauma dumps on you, setting boundaries is necessary for your well-being.
+Establishing appropriate boundaries and emotional boundaries is crucial to protect your mental health and maintain emotional safety in these interactions.
+By clearly communicating your limits, you can help stop trauma dumping and ensure that conversations remain respectful and balanced.
 Here’s how to do it with kindness:

 1. Express Empathy While Setting Limits